Second Trimester Prenatal Screening Tests

 Abnormal test results of AFP and other markers may indicate the need for additional testing.
 Usually an ultrasound is performed to confirm the dates of the pregnancy and to look at the fetal spine and other body parts for defects.
 An amniocentesis may be needed for accurate diagnosis.

 When a woman has both first and second trimester screening tests performed, the ability of the tests to detect an abnormality is greater than using just one screening independently.
-Nearly all cases of Down Syndrome can be detected when both first and second trimester screening are used.
+Most cases of Down syndrome can be detected when both first and second trimester screening are used.